The Best City for First-Time Homebuyers Is...

-First-time homebuyers in pursuit of The American Dream will have more luck finding their dream house in Little Rock, Ark., than in Denver, according to a new study
+First-time homebuyers in pursuit of The American Dream will have more luck finding their dream house in Little Rock, Ark., than in Denver, according to a new study from LendingTree.

 In this data analysis, factors including average down payment amounts and percentages, FHA market share, the number of buyers with less than prime credit and housing affordability levels were factored into a study of 100 major metro areas.
 The results found Little Rock as the friendliest city for first-time homebuyers, followed by Birmingham, Ala.; Grand Rapids, Mich.; Youngstown, Ohio; Winston, N.C.; Dayton, Ohio; Indianapolis; Scranton, Pa.; Pittsburgh; and Cincinnati.